-In my decades of experience as a funeral director, I have witnessed a profound shift in how we honor those we have lost.
-The traditional newspaper obituary, once the gold standard for public notice, is rapidly being replaced by more dynamic, interactive tools.
+There has been a profound shift in how we honor those we have lost.
+The traditional newspaper obituary, once the gold standard for public notice, is rapidly being supplemented by more dynamic, interactive tools.
 Today, memorial website builders have become the cornerstone of modern bereavement, offering families a way to preserve a "living timeline" that goes far beyond a few lines of print.

 A tribute website serves not just as a notice of passing, but as a digital sanctuary where stories, high-definition videos, and community memories can reside indefinitely.
 As we navigate 2025 and look toward 2026, the technology behind a memorial page has evolved to include everything from AI-assisted writing to physical QR code integration on headstones.